-This current legal trouble is the cherry on top for the Volkswagen Group, who has also faced similar charges and investigations in Canada.
+This current legal trouble is the cherry on top for the Volkswagen Group and Audi Winnipeg, who has also faced similar charges and investigations in Canada.
 Barely three months prior, Volkswagen had reached a consent agreement between themselves and the Competition Bureau of Canada to pay $15 million Canadian for “false or misleading environmental marketing claims used to promote some vehicles with 2.0-litre engines”.
 However, the Competition Bureau is still investigating marketing claims associated with 3.0-litre engines.
 Furthermore, there are two outstanding class-action suits against Volkswagen that will appear before Canadian Courts later this month.

 Over the past 20 years, the number of automotive recalls in the United States has hovered in between 10.2 million and 30.8 million; however, for the third year in a row, the U.S. has set a record number of auto recalls, with this year’s 53.2 million beating out 2015’s 51.1.
 As stated by the U.S. Department of Transportation, during 2016, the number of automotive recalls has sky-rocketed to a record-breaking 53.2 million vehicles after a recent expansion of the already existent callback of the airbag inflators produced by the Takata Corporation –inflators that have a tendency to rupture, being liked to at least 16 deaths worldwide.
 This unfortunate defect is estimated to affect around 42 million American vehicles with roughly 70 million inflators between them.
 Automotive experts estimated that the Takata Corporation’s airbag inflator affects 1 in 4 cars on American roads, although they have reduced that number this year to 1 in 9.